UKASITECH/Python-Projects/README.md

 ## Repository Structure

 The repository is organized into directories, each containing programs related to specific topics or problem types.
-Here's an overview of the structure:
+Here's an overview of the structure These projects include these following topics:

 - **01_Basics**
   - Hello World